 Efficient and economic operation of the pipe-line system

 0621A: Based on analysis carried out by Storengy and WWA there is a clear relationship between the physical operation of storage facilities and the pipe-line system.
 The strong, positive correlation between aggregate gas demand and storage withdrawals/injections means that National Grid, in its role as SO, benefits from gas storage, at no cost.
-The flexibility provided by gas storage provides direct support to National Grid in its role as system balancer through; contributing to linepack management and reduced activity and costs associated with National Grid’s participation in the balancing market (OCM) or any other contractual arrangements it may choose to enter into as part of its network balancing toolbox.
+The flexibility provided by gas storage provides direct support to National Grid in its role as system balancer through contributing to linepack management and reduced activity and costs associated with National Grid’s participation in the balancing market (OCM) or any other contractual arrangements it may choose to enter into as part of its network balancing toolbox.

-The level of discount should be consistent with the contribution to system flexibility (EU Tariff Code) and the proposer believes that the application of the minimum 50% discount does not fulfil this requirement.
+The level of discount should be consistent with the contribution to system flexibility (EU Tariff Code) and the proposer of 0621A believes that the application of the minimum 50% discount does not fulfil this requirement.
 A discount of 50%, according to the EU Tariff Code simply avoids storage users being “double charged” for the use of the system.
 On this basis, the proposer contends that a discount of 86% not only better reflects the contribution made by storage facilities in relation to the efficient and economic operation of the pipe-line system, but also preserves the ability for gas storage to provide an economic means for balancing the pipeline system.
 The additional costs imposed on storage users through the application of the minimum 50% discount, and in particular the related significant escalation in the cost of off peak capacity, would result in undesirable market impacts, such as increased between day and within day price volatility.
 These market impacts conflict with this objective by inflating the costs associated with balancing the system.

 0621B: The NTS Optional Charge is an important aspect to maintain efficient and economic operation of the pipeline system.
-Without a suitable NTS Optional Charge product allowing a reduction to Transmission and Non-Transmission charges one can expect the increased use of private bypass pipelines.
+Without a suitable NTS Optional Charge product allowing a reduction to Transmission and Non-Transmission charges, one can expect the increased use of private bypass pipelines.
 For example, a private pipeline of 400m could connect St Fergus to Peterhead.
 Once built, a private bypass pipeline would allow a shipper to avoid all future Transmission and Non-Transmission charges.
 The revenue then forgone by National Grid would have to be recovered across a smaller remaining customer base.
 In general, this would increase costs to some NTS customers and result in a duplicate of pipeline infrastructure - hardly an efficient outcome.